Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Conclusion

-Next, the BHs organize the galaxy around them, by an interdependent propensity for the available zero point energy, that partly streams in from infinity and is partly taken out of the quantum vacuum in the outskirts.
+Next, the BHs organize the galaxy around them, by an interdependent propensity for the available zero point energy, that partly streams in from infinity and is partly taken out of the vacuum in the outskirts.
 To achieve this, the charge mismatch has to be optimal according to the Einstein-Coulomb equations.
-In a galaxy and in a cluster there is a dynamical connection with the baryons: in order to host more ZPE coming in from infinity, an adjustment of the local net charge mismatch has to take place, by moving a small fraction of the charges to other locations.
-This process assures a dynamical connection between the central BH and the whole galaxy.
+In a galaxy and in a cluster there is a dynamical connection with the baryons: in order to host more ZPE coming in from infinity, an adjustment of the local net charge mismatch has to take place.
+Flow of aether energy into black holes requires inflow of charges, assuring a dynamical connection between the central BH and the whole galaxy.

-A dynamical instability is identified, which assists in a speedy buildup of galactic and cluster cores with constant DM density, supporting EZPE theory and observations on the cusp-core problem.
-In reverse, the very same mechanism can explain the expansion and possible dissolution of galactic and cluster cores.
+A dynamical instability is identified, which assists in a speedy buildup of galactic and cluster cores with constant DM density, supporting \EAE theory and observations on the cusp-core problem.
+The reverse mechanism can explain the expansion and possible dissolution of galactic and cluster cores.